-Additionally, each solution that achieved a reduced chi-square ($\chi_{\nu}^2$) value below a preset limit (listed below) was integrated with the \textsc{rebound} N-body code \citep{Rein2012} using the \textsc{ias15} integrator \citep{Rein2015} requiring a lifetime $\tau=1$Myr and a MEGNO chaos indicator \citep{MEGNO2003} value $\langle Y \rangle\sim2$ as an additional acceptance criterion.
-Therefore, an acceptable model can be considered one that provides a good fit to the data and is secularly stable with non-chaotic orbital behaviour.
+Additionally, each solution that achieved a reduced chi-square ($\chi_{\nu}^2$) value below a preset limit (listed below) was integrated with the \textsc{rebound} N-body code \citep{Rein2012} using the \textsc{ias15} integrator \citep{Rein2015}, requiring a lifetime $\tau=1$Myr and a MEGNO chaos indicator \citep{MEGNO2003} value $\langle Y \rangle\sim2$ as an additional acceptance criterion.
+Therefore, an acceptable model can be considered one that provides a good fit to the data and is secularly stable with non-chaotic orbital behavior.

-This optimization process was independently applied to two distinct ETV datasets (dataset A, dataset B) each covering a different time span.
+This optimization process was independently applied to two distinct ETV datasets (dataset A, dataset B), each covering a different time span.
 The initialization of each integration was set up with the transformation of the initial condition from the Jacobian kinematic frame to the N-body Cartesian osculating frame, with the origin at the CM, at the osculating epoch $T_0$.
 Furthermore, we used these initial conditions and refined them in terms of the exact N-body model.
-An iterative Levenberg-Marquardt process was implemented and examined how the $\chi_{\nu}^2$ value of the fit depends on variations of all orbital elements \citep{LaughlinChambers2001}.
-In that way one can make a fully self-consistent Newtonian fit to the ETV data.
+An iterative Levenberg-Marquardt process was implemented, and we examined how the $\chi_{\nu}^2$ value of the fit depends on variations of all orbital elements \citep{LaughlinChambers2001}.
+In that way, a fully self-consistent Newtonian fit to the ETV data could be made.

-Figure \ref{fig:Jacobian-Newtonian} illustrates the difference between the synthetic LTTE signals of a Jacobian (Keplerian) and an N-body (Newtonian) fit for dataset A. The maximum time difference of 1.2 sec is comparable to the discrepancy of Keplerian and Newtonian two-planet models for the ETV diagram of the post-common envelope binary NN Ser, as it has been shown in \citet{Marsh2014}, while these differences are about 10 times larger for the cataclysmic binary HU Aqr \citep{Gozdziewski2015}.
+Figure \ref{fig:Jacobian-Newtonian} illustrates the difference between the synthetic LTTE signals of a Jacobian (Keplerian) and an N-body (Newtonian) fit for dataset A. The maximum time difference of 1.2 sec is comparable to the discrepancy of Keplerian and Newtonian two-planet models for the ETV diagram of the post-common envelope binary NN Ser, as has been shown in \citet{Marsh2014}, while these differences are about ten times larger for the cataclysmic binary HU Aqr \citep{Gozdziewski2015}.